 Follow up.
 All preparers will undergo tax compliance checks every 3 years.

 Circular 230 ethics standards.
 Currently, only attorneys, CPAs and enrolled agents practice these rules.
 The standards will be extended to all preparers.

 E-filing.
 The Worker, Home ownership, and Business Assistance Act of 2009 included a federal e-filing mandate.
 Starting in the 2010 tax year, preparers must e-file if filing more than 100 individual federal returns per calendar year.
 The threshold will lower to 10 for tax year 2011.

 What action should you take now?

 - Obtain a PTIN if you don't already have one.
-You'll still be required to register after the IRS creates an online PTIN registration system.
-Apply for a PTIN by either using the IRS' e-Services – Online Tools for Tax Professionals or by mailing Form W-7P, Application for Preparer Tax Identification Number.
-Online applications processed in 7-14 days versus six weeks by paper.
+Apply using the IRS' e-Services – Online Tools for Tax Professionals.
+Online applications are typically processed in 7-14 days.

 - Apply for an EFIN if you don't have one already using the IRS' e-Services – Online Tools for Tax Professionals.

 - Learn more about the requirements on the following IRS pages: